Passing the Torch

 If everything goes well, your youth hunter will grow up to enter the woods before sunrise and come out after sunset.
 They will be willing to endure foul weather and cover many rugged miles in a day to pursue game.
 However, long and intense hunts with low chances of success are not the best options for early experiences.

-Before a kid is ready to carry their own weapon and harvest their own animals, let them target practice with air rifles or bring them to tag along on a hunt .
+Before a kid is ready to carry their own weapon and harvest their own animals, let them target practice with air rifles or bring them to tag along on a hunt or a shed hunting trip.
 Here is some framework for what would make a good first hunt:

 - A hunt that is about them: Even though the child will not be actively hunting, make sure it is a trip catered to them.
 Do not bring them on a hunt where you are focused on harvesting game.
 Their experience is the priority, and it is likely to play a big role in their interest in hunting moving forward.